nus-cs2030/1920-s2/contents/textbook/lecture06/nestedClasses.md

 ### Inner class Type 1: local inner classes

 Local Inner Classes are defined inside a block, which is usually a method body.
 This block can be a for loop as well.
 They belong to the block of code that they are defined within.
-These class have access only to the fields of the class enclosing it and fields of the block which are final or explicitly final.
-Local inner class must be instantiated in the block they are defined in.
+These class have access only to the fields of the enclosing class and fields of the block which are final or explicitly final.
+Local inner class must be instantiated in the block which they are defined in.

 1) Declaring a local inner class: A local inner class can be declared within a block.
 This block can be either a method body, a for loop etc.